ㄴㄴ

 For units of measure, authors should provide units of measure in International System of Units (SI) units.
 Authors should refer to the American Medical Association Manual of Style for details regarding SI units for laboratory data.

-After uploading documents (cover letter, manuscript, tables, figures, and supplemental data) to the submission website (j-nn.org), the system will convert documents to PDF files.
+After uploading documents (cover letter, manuscript, tables, figures, and supplemental data) to the submission website (https://j-nn.org), the system will convert documents to PDF files.
 It is recommended to submit manuscripts in Microsoft Word documents (.doc files).
 Before review process, if manuscripts are determined to be incompletely prepared, they can be returned to the authors.

-If you have any questions about the online submission process, contact the Editorial Office by e-mail at ksn@neurosonology.or.kr
+If you have any questions about the online submission process, contact the Editorial Office by e-mail at ksn@neurosonology.or.kr or by telephone at +82-44-995-5590.

 III.
 Publication of the Journal